Before you can pull commerce data from companies using Shopify, you need to set up an integration in Codat's environments, starting with UAT.

 Shopify's app requirements

-- As part of Shopify's app requirements, Codat clients must make a request to access to all of a merchant's orders.
+As part of Shopify's app requirements, Codat clients wishing to access more than 60 days of orders must make a separate request to do so (see below).
 Please be advised that it may take up to 7 business days for Shopify to process your request.

 Please note Codat cannot guarantee that access to order data is granted or that your app is approved by Shopify.